sarven/sarvendev/_drafts/contract-testing-on-examples.md

     token: ${{ secrets.PACT_BROKER_TOKEN }}
 ```

 After publishing the contracts to the broker, the provider needs to run contract tests to verify if the new consumer
-version is compatible with the version of the provider on the production.
+version is compatible with the version of the provider on production.
 It's done by the webhook,
-which is configured in the broker and trigger the specific GitHub's workflow.
+which is configured in the broker and triggers the specific GitHub workflow.

 ![Webhook](/assets/img/2025-03-24/webhook.png)

 Jobs for React consumer are similar, so I won't describe them here.
-At the end of the article I will provide a link
+At the end of the article, I will provide a link
 to the full repository with all examples.

 ### Provider jobs - Go Backend